Navigatron/mimic/readme.md

 - save-on-ctrlc
 	- When `CTRL+C` is pressed, what do?

+### Files

+- index.js
+	- Loads db
+	- Saves db
+	- Connects to telegram
+	- relays commands to mimic
+- mimic.js
+	- Handles messages and commands
+- markov2.js
+	- Enables the creation and generation from markov chains
+- key.json
+	- the API key

 ### Upcoming features

-`/mimic @user`

-Export telegram history and use it to jump-start models.
+- Export telegram history and use it to jump-start models.
+	- For now I'm manually adding histories - send me a message.